ESPRI-Mod/synda/synda/doc/configuration_parameter_reference.md

 ### download.http_fallback

-If true, if gridftp transfer fails, gridftp url is automatically replaced with http url.
+If true, if http transfer fails, the url is automatically replaced with another http url.

 Type: boolean